-Programs Diversified and Adaptive TVE responds to the various industry needs and student aptitudes with a diversified academic structure that seeks to provide students with programs that suit their inclinations and abilities but simultaneously meet the demand of the job markets.
-In addition to senior vocational high schools, Professional programs in general high schools, vocational programs in comprehensive high schools, Junior colleges, and colleges/universities of technology (including graduate programs), the system also includes Technical Skills program in junior highs, Practical Skills programs and cooperative work experience education in senior vocational high schools.
+Programs Diversified and Adaptive TVE responds to the various industry needs and student aptitudes with a diversified academic structure that seeks to provide students with programs that suit their inclinations and abilities, but simultaneously meets the demand of the job markets.
+In addition to senior high school professional groups, comprehensive high school vocational programs, junior colleges, and colleges/universities of technology (including the graduate programs), the system also includes the crafts and skills programs in junior high schools as well as the practical skills programs and cooperative work experience education in senior high schools.
 There are also continuing education programs in the higher education institutions, In-Service programs, and continuing education schools to meet the needs of non-traditional students.
 The entire academic structure is flexible and diverse.
 Besides the traditional agriculture, factory works, and business categories, this academic structure also offer curricula to match the needs of Six Emerging Industries, Ten Major Services Industries, and Four Major Smart Industries which provide students with wide employment opportunities.
 Performance Excellence in Industrial-Academic Cooperation Another area of Taiwan's TVE emphasizes industrial-academic cooperation, which is responsible in matching education programs with the needs of industries.
-The current projects such as The Last Mile, Dual System of Vocational Training Project, and Industrial-Academic Cooperation Plan are aimed to provide students with immediate employment upon graduation and the matching credential to excel at work.
-The government is also active in pushing industrial-academic cooperation projects in Taiwan's Industrial Parks, encouraging teachers and firms working together to find and work on R&D opportunities, such that a win-win situation can be achieved in practical teaching and increasing firms' competitive advantages.
+The current projects such as Dual System of Vocational Training Project, and Industrial-Academic Cooperation Plan, and Market-based Education Program are aimed to provide students with immediate employment upon graduation and the matching credential to excel at work.
+The government is also active in pushing industrial-academic cooperation projects in Taiwan's Industrial Parks, encouraging teachers and firms working together to find and work on R&D opportunities, such so that a win-win situation can be achieved in practical teaching and increasing firms' competitive advantages.
 Currently six Centers for Regional Industry Academia Cooperation are comprehensively pushing forward industrial-academic cooperation and intellectual property management, and their R&D results will be used in teaching our current and future students.
 Practical and Applicable Outcome and Achievements The fundamental rationale of TVE emphasized teaching practical skills and applicable knowledge.
 To encourage those who are already excellent in their own crafts to continue their education; students can enter TVE higher education through multiple channels such as by excellent performance in skills or by referrals.
 Upon admission, the curricula are designed to emphasize projects and learning by doing; and students are strongly encouraged to obtain essential professional certifications.
 The same strong emphasis is evident in instructor recruitment and retentions.
-The instructors are required to have practical experiences and professional certificates before been recruited, and then are assigned to Professional Experts according to their specialties.
+The instructors are required to have practical experiences and professional certificates before recruitment, and then are assigned to Professional Experts according to their specialties.
 Teachers may also be promoted by means of their technical reports instead of academic papers.
 All these examples strongly highlight TVE's focus on practical and applicable contents.

-Excellent Achievements in International Competitions "Learning by Doing" is the core feature of TVE schools since hands-on projects can increase learning effectiveness and help accumulate real-life experiences.
+Outstanding Performances in International Competitions "Learning by Doing" is the core feature of TVE schools because hands-on projects can increase learning effectiveness and help accumulate real-life experiences.
 Students in all TVE schools have been encouraged to enter international technical skills competitions since 2005.
-Recent performance in these competitions by TVE students has been very outstanding, and the design talent of Taiwan's youngsters has received international attention.
+Recent performance in these competitions by TVE students has been very outstanding, and the design talent of Taiwan's youngsters has received international acclaim.
 Furthermore, beginning in 2005, the most exceptional teachers and students in all areas each year are selected and to be presented with Pride of TVE Award - the highest honor awarded in TVE.
-The finalists of this award are selected from evaluating the honors they received and listed on each school's TVE Showcase website (http://me.moe.edu.tw/award), an award committee then decide the final winners.
+The finalists are selected based on the awards they have received and listed on each school's TVE Showcase website (http://me.moe.edu.tw/award), an award committee then decide the final winners.